frenck/spook/documentation/integrations/recorder.md

   - No
 ```

-More information about the mapping/meaning of fields in the long-term statistics can be found on the [Home Assistant data portal](https://data.home-assistant.io/docs/statistics).
+More information about the mapping/meaning of fields in long-term statistics can be found on the [Home Assistant data portal](https://data.home-assistant.io/docs/statistics).

 :::{seealso} Example {term}`service call <service call>` in {term}`YAML`
 :class: dropdown